programfakhar/scientific-calc/README.md

 To print the display menu we will simple code print (" The Thing that needs to be Printed ");

 Then We will take user input for Choice and Add Switch case for each of the functions that are used and print their results.

+Lastly we will define the functions and make them usable.